meena-rathi/shopping/README.md

 ## Purpose of the project ##

 The purpose of my project is to create a basic e-commerce website consisting of three main pages: a homepage, a product catalog (gallery) page, and a contact us page.
-On the gallery page, customers can browse through the available products in the catalog, and on the contact us page, they can get in touch with us for any inquirie.
+On the gallery page, customers can browse through the available products in the catalog and on the contact us page they can get in touch with us for any inquiry.

 ## User Story ##